-The Accumulated Overdraft at the end of WY 2016/17 was 748,400 AF, or 136,400 AF below the Optimum Quantity of 612,000 AF.
+The Accumulated Overdraft at the end of WY 2017/18 was 828,665 AF, or 71,335 AF above the Minimum Quantity of AOD = 900,000 AF.

 CHAPTER 4 - GROUNDWATER REPLENISHMENT: QUANTITIES, AVAILABILITY, AND COSTS

 As discussed in the previous chapter, the CBWCB have an annual overdraft because more groundwater is pumped out than is typically replaced by natural means.
 The District purchases supplemental water (artificial replenishment water) each year to help offset this overdraft through managed aquifer recharge.
 The purchased water enters the groundwater basins at the Montebello Forebay spreading grounds, at the seawater barrier injection wells, and through the District's In-Lieu Program.
 The purpose of this Chapter is to determine the quantities of water needed to offset the overdraft in the ensuing WY, the anticipated cost for that water, and the expected availability of that water.